some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 Service-Instances of the same Service are identified through different Instance IDs.
-Multiple Service-Instances may reside on different ECUs and also multiple Service-Instances of one or more Services may reside on one single ECU.
+It shall be supported that multiple Service-Instances reside on different ECUs as well as multiple Service-Instances of one or more Services reside on one single ECU.

 .. feat_req:: 🎯
     :id: feat_req_someip_445